Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

     - Each neuron has wide influence due to more than 100,000 synapses per axon.
     - Can release transmitters into the extracellular fluid thus affects many neurons.
 ![Figure 15.12](figure15-12.png)
-- In general, these systems are defined by their transmitter and they all maintain brain homeostasis.
+- In general, these systems are defined by their neurotransmitter and they all maintain brain homeostasis.

 ## Chapter 16: Motivation